Bust of a Man Wearing a Gorget and Plumed Beret

-Bust of a Man Wearing a Gorget and Plumed Beret is an oil-on-panel painting by Rembrandt dating to ca. 1626–27.
+Bust of a Man Wearing a Gorget and Plumed Beret is an oil-on-panel painting by the Dutch artist Rembrandt, dating to c.
+1626–1627.
 It measures 39.8 × 29.4 cm and is held in a private collection.
 It is believed to be the earliest extant single-figure painting by Rembrandt.

 The work was painted when Rembrandt was in his early twenties working in Leiden.
 X-ray analysis shows that it was painted over an earlier work depicting the head of an old man.

 The identity of the subject is not known, but it is believed to be a character study or "tronie" of a historical character, wearing costume – gorget and cap with feather plume – fashionable in the 15th century, possibly inspired by a woodcut print of a lansquenet.

 The subject is depicted in a pose typical of Rembrandt's work, with the subject looking over the left shoulder.
 It uses an exaggerated fall of light, creating bright highlights and deep shadows, perhaps inspired by Caravaggio.